 Each objective should be 'MAD' (measurable, achievable and desirable).
-They should be based upon consideration of Step 1 (specifically obligations and management objectives) and Steps 3 to 6 (significant assets, effects and preferred fire regime).
-Examples of environmental objectives include the following:
+They should be based on consideration of Step 1 (specifically obligations and management objectives) and Steps 3 to 6 (significant assets, effects and preferred fire regime).
+Examples of environmental objectives are:

-- To avoid impact on the environment from burning including loss of hollow trees and large logs and pollution of Wombat Creek. - Scorch no more than 30 per cent of the canopy. - Smoke impact on the adjacent community is limited to a four-hour period. - To avoid loss of the vulnerable Striped Legless Lizards due to burning. - To convert 50 per cent of the 'mature' growth stage on the burn site to 'young' to create conditions suitable for regeneration of the rare orchids (include names). - To kill 90 per cent of all woody weeds on the burn site and stimulate regeneration of weed seeds for herbicide treatment.
+- to avoid impact on the environment from burning including loss of hollow trees and large logs and pollution of Wombat Creek - to scorch no more than 30 per cent of the canopy - smoke impact on the adjacent community is limited to a four-hour period - to avoid loss of the vulnerable Striped Legless Lizards due to burning - to convert 50 per cent of the 'mature' growth stage on the burn site to 'young' to create conditions suitable for regeneration of the rare orchids - To kill 90 per cent of all woody weeds on the burn site and stimulate regeneration of weed seeds for herbicide treatment.